 Down at the bottom, there’s a durable Ndurance rubber outsole that will help keep you nice and steady along with deep flex grooves for better flexibility.

-Get moving and grooving in these awesome walking shoes from New Balance.
+As one of the best shoes for knee pain, get moving and grooving in these awesome walking shoes from New Balance.

 Gravity Defyer Women’s G-Defy